Our New Orleans Style 4th. of July Foods (Tasso Seasons)

 A little stock may also be needed to keep the meat moist and to also help distribute the seasonings.

 You can place the pork back into the pot to keep warm in the oven while everything else cooks.

 Grab some nice buns and load them up!

 Pickling Red Onion

-Pickled Onions are a great accoutrement to the Tasso Pulled Pork.
+Pickled Onions are a great accruement to the Tasso Pulled Pork.

 They are easy to make and last a long time in the refrig just like pickles.

-Here I am using Red Onions, but any type will due.
+Here I am using Red Onions, but any type will do.